 RFID tracking systems bring visibility and traceability to supply chain management.

 Lean manufacturing operations rely on high-performing supply chains for just-in-time supplies.

 And with typical supply chains stretching around the globe and involving 100s of suppliers, maintaining full traceability can prove a challenge without the right system.

-RFID systems are used by manufacturers to connect with their distributors and customers.
+Manufacturers optimize their transportation and logistics with RFID technology and use it to connect with their distributors and customers.

 They use RFID for greater inventory accuracy and faster order processing, from yard management automation to logistics and transportation.
 RFID Systems are used to automate workflows, processes, as well as data collection, helping identify bottlenecks, adjust schedules, and improve supply chain visibility.